 It’s perfectly okay to slow things down.
 Even if you miss some of that “time in the market.”
 It’s worth it to avoid making any rash decisions without due consideration.

 #7 Avoid advisors who just want to take your money

 We talked earlier about considering the incentives of the people giving you advice.

-For instance, if you have a Vanguard account and end up talking to one of their advisors about what to do with your money — it’s obvious they’re incentivized to get you to buy into more of their funds or consider an active-management option.
+For instance, if you have a Vanguard account and talk to one of their advisors about what to do with your money, they’re obviously incentivized to get you to buy into more of their funds or consider an active-management option.

 Making sure you factor in the motive behind any recommendations you’re getting is critical.
 And this is where seeking guidance from multiple sources can be an advantage.